tony-nyagah/anilist-to-mal/README.md

 Once both are installed, run the app with `python3 main.py` and follow the instructions!

+Import the generated XML file into MyAnimeList by going to https://myanimelist.net/import.php and choosing MyAnimeList import.

 ## Issues

 Feel free to leave an issue on Github or [tweet at me](https://twitter.com/NyagahTony).

 ### TODO

-Add a way to: - Export my manga list.
+Add a way to:

+- Export my manga list.